患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 The following types of surgery may be used:

-A second surgery may be needed to:
+A second-look surgery may be needed to:

 After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.